Stacey Dooley: 2008–2017: Career beginnings and Stacey Dooley Investigates

 In 2016, Dooley presented Stacey Dooley in Cologne: The Blame Game, about the 2015 New Year's Eve sexual assaults in Germany, which aired on 29 January.
 She also presented Stacey Dooley: Hate and Pride in Orlando where she travelled to Orlando, Florida in the aftermath of the Pulse Bar shootings.
 On 30 July, Dooley appeared on the BBC's Celebrity Mastermind where her specialist subject was the television series Girls.

 In November 2016, Dooley appeared in a BBC Three series Brainwashing Stacey, where she went to a US anti-abortion summer camp and then to some African big-game hunters.
 Stacey also made a documentary Sex in Strange Places for which she travelled to Turkey, Brazil and Russia to explore people's different attitudes towards sex and prostitution.
+In January 2019, Dooley received criticism for having falsely portrayed a Turkish woman as a Syrian sex worker in Istanbul in an episode of Sex in Strange Places.
+The controversy led to the episode being removed from BBC iPlayer.

 In December 2016, Dooley was stopped by police in Tokyo while filming Young Sex For Sale In Japan, a documentary about child sexual exploitation in that country.
 She was held on the street for two hours by police who were investigating their confrontation with two men "protecting" some of the girls, who had called the police on the film crew.
 After initially being confronted by two men who demanded "no movies", the pair tried to use physical force against the film crew to make them leave the area.
 The story was released a few days before the programme was made available in February 2017.

 In 2017, Dooley presented CBBC's The Pets Factor.
 She also presented the documentary Canada's Lost Girls in March 2017 in which she travelled across Canada investigating the various factors which played a part in the disappearance and murder of over 1,200 Indigenous women.
 Dooley narrated the documentary The Natives: This Is Our America which investigated the lives of young Native Americans and the Dakota Access Pipeline protests.